 Kerkini can’t help but fascinate, as the whole setting seems lifted from a nature channel documentary.
-Here on holiday in Macedonia, you too can play a role in the scenario, as you become part of the interaction between people and animals, birds and trees, fields and reed beds, water and fish.
-Taken altogether, these constitute a very special atmosphere.
+Here on holiday in Macedonia, you become part of the interaction between people and animals, birds and trees, fields and reed beds, water and fish.
+Taken together, they create a very special atmosphere.
 Everything coexists in this peaceful kingdom in a delicate yet dynamic balance.

 Time for birdwatching

-If you’re a ornithologist, you’ll think you’ve died and gone to heaven at Kerkini.
+If you’re an ornithologist, you’ll think you’re in heaven at Kerkini.
 Flocks of Dalmatian pelicans, herons of all kinds, pygmy cormorants… all frequent the area.
-In fact, more than 300 species have been identified here, many of them endangered.
-For more birds of a different feather, including raptors, take your binoculars up to Mts Beles and Krousia just north of the lake.
+More than 300 species have been identified here, many of them endangered.
+For more birds of a different feather, including raptors, take your binoculars up to Mts Beles and Krousia, just north of the lake.
 The heart of ecotourism beats here in Macedonia.